Sonja L. Lanehart: Linguistic Society of America

-Lanehart began her involvement with The Linguistic Society of America as a graduate student at the University of Michigan, and has had several roles within the organization, including as a presenter, an event organizer, and a chair.
-She became more involved in the society while at the University of Georgia as an Associate Professor of English Language Studies and Linguistics.
+Lanehart began her involvement with The Linguistic Society of America (LSA) as a graduate student at the University of Michigan, and has had several roles within the organization, including as a presenter, an event organizer, and a chair.
+She became more involved in the society while at the University of Georgia as an associate professor of English Language Studies and Linguistics.
 She co-chaired the Committee on Ethnic Diversity in Linguistics for several years, and continues to be involved in that sector of the LSA.
-The LSA named Lanehart a 2021 Fellow, one of nine chosen for the year’s class.
-Fellows are “Members of the Society who have made distinguished contributions to the discipline” which may include “scholarly excellence, service to the LSA, service to speech communities, teaching and mentoring excellence” among others.
+The LSA named Lanehart a 2021 Fellow, one of nine chosen for the year's class.
+Fellows are "Members of the Society who have made distinguished contributions to the discipline" which may include "scholarly excellence, service to the LSA, service to speech communities, teaching and mentoring excellence" among others.
+In 2025 she received the LSA's mentoring award.

 Brackenridge Endowed Chair

-In 2006, the University of Texas at San Antonio’s College of Liberal and Fine Arts named Lanehart as the Brackenridge Endowed Chair in Literature and Humanities, a title she held until 2019.
+In 2006, the University of Texas at San Antonio's College of Liberal and Fine Arts named Lanehart as the Brackenridge Endowed Chair in Literature and Humanities, a title she held until 2019.
 The George W. Brackenridge Foundation was established in 1920 to provide financial support to students in Texas public schools and charter schools, as well as to those pursuing higher education.
-With the finances from this grant, Lanehart distributed funds to her students, attended linguistic conventions, and organized academic conferences (such as the one that led to the publication of African American Women’s Language (2009)).
+With the finances from this grant, Lanehart distributed funds to her students, attended linguistic conventions, and organized academic conferences (such as the one that led to the publication of African American Women's Language (2009)).
 The funding also contributed to the publication of The Oxford Handbook African American Language (2015) through the hiring of a copy-editor, an indexer, and research assistants.

 Modern scholars' assessments

 Citation of Lanehart's major works

-Lanehart's work has been cited by other sociolinguistic scholars, such as in Robert Wardhaugh's An Introduction to Sociolinguistics (2011) and in Miriam Meyerhoff's Introducing Sociolinguistics (2018), who utilized Sociocultural and Historical Contexts of African American Language (2001) and The Oxford Handbook of African American Language (2005), respectively.
+Lanehart's work has been cited by other sociolinguistic scholars, such as in Ronald Wardhaugh's An Introduction to Sociolinguistics (2011) and in Miriam Meyerhoff's Introducing Sociolinguistics (2018), who utilized Sociocultural and Historical Contexts of African American Language (2001) and The Oxford Handbook of African American Language (2005), respectively.
 Lanehart's texts have also been applied in the context of linguistic prejudice and of education.
 To name a few, in Black Linguistics: Language, Society, and Politics in Africa and the Americas (2003), Lanehart's Sista, Speak!
 (2001) is cited in the chapter "Linguistic Profiling" by John Baugh; John Edwards' Language Diversity in the Classroom (2009) cites The Oxford Handbook of African American Language (2005); and the article "Why Study the U.S. South?
 The Nexus of Race and Place in Investigating Black Student Achievement" in SAGE Journals (38:1, 2009) uses material from Sociocultural and Historical Contexts of African American Language (2001).